taneja09/AWSEC2-WebAPP/README.md

 6. dotenv - to process the environment variables
 7. mysql - dialect for sequelize
 8. mocha - for integration testing in java
+9. fs - for file saving and removing file from server
+10. express-fileupload - for file upload purpose

 Building & Run the appication: